“Your Prep Is Clean.” — My First Real Vinyl Wrap Installation

 That’s why

-99% of film academy graduates
+99% of vinyl wrap academy graduates

 fail their first real installation.